Defence mechanism: Theories and classifications

 Otto F. Kernberg (1967) developed a theory of borderline personality organization of which one consequence may be borderline personality disorder.
 His theory is based on ego psychological object relations theory.
 Borderline personality organization develops when the child cannot integrate helpful and harmful mental objects together.
 Kernberg views the use of primitive defence mechanisms as central to this personality organization.
 Primitive psychological defences are projection, denial, dissociation or splitting and they are called borderline defence mechanisms.
 Also, devaluation and projective identification are seen as borderline defences.

-In George Eman Vaillant's (1977) categorization, defences form a continuum related to their psychoanalytical developmental level.
-They are classified into pathological, immature, neurotic and "mature" defences.

 Robert Plutchik's (1979) theory views defences as derivatives of basic emotions, which in turn relate to particular diagnostic structures.
 According to his theory, reaction formation relates to joy (and manic features), denial relates to acceptance (and histrionic features), repression to fear (and passivity), regression to surprise (and borderline traits), compensation to sadness (and depression), projection to disgust (and paranoia), displacement to anger (and hostility) and intellectualization to anticipation (and obsessionality).

 The Diagnostic and Statistical Manual of Mental Disorders (DSM-IV) published by the American Psychiatric Association (1994) includes a tentative diagnostic axis for defence mechanisms.
 This classification is largely based on Vaillant's hierarchical view of defences, but has some modifications.
 Examples include: denial, fantasy, rationalization, regression, isolation, projection, and displacement.
+However, additional defense mechanisms are still proposed and investigated by different authors.
+For instance, in 2023, time distortion was proposed in a publication as a newly identified ego defense.